-Benson, North Carolina celebrates Benson Mule Days® the 4th Saturday of September each year.
+Benson, North Carolina celebrates Benson Mule Days® the 4th Saturday weekend of September each year.
 The kickoff concert is held on Thursday night in the Benson Singing Grove (located in Downtown Benson).

 The parade alone draws about 20,000 people.
 This festival is considered one of the largest festivals in North Carolina and the parade has hundreds of horses, mules, buggies, and unusual entries.
 Visitors come from as far away as Alaska, Germany and California.

 Benson Mule Days® was inducted into the Library of Congress in Washington, DC in May of 2000.
 This festival was submitted by Congressman Bob Etheridge who attended the 50th celebration and served as a parade judge.
-The Chamber prepared information which will be on display at the Library of Congress and on their web-site.
+The Chamber prepared information which is on display at the Library of Congress and on their web-site.

 A week prior to the beginning of this annual celebration a golf tournament is held at a local golf course, Reedy Creek.
 The tournament features a four man superball with prizes and a big cookout following a day of golfing.
 This is open to all levels of golfers except professionals.